-Probability of Continuous Representation in Experiment 3.
-Continuous Representation of Colors Increased in the Congruent Condition in the Working Memory Session (Panel A), but it Decreased in the Long-Term Memory Session (Panel B).
+Figure 12 Probability of Continuous Representation in Experiment 3

 Note.
-Panel A represents the parameter in the working memory session.
+Continuous representation of colors increased in the congruent condition in the working memory Session A, but it decreased in the long-term memory Session B. Panel A represents the parameter in the working memory session.
 Panel B is from the long-term memory session.
-Error-bars represent 95% credible intervals.
+Error bars represent 95% credible intervals.
+Prob. = probability.
+See the online article for the color version of this figure.

 Figure 13 presents the continuous imprecision parameter for the working memory and episodic long-term memory sessions.
 Table 6 shows that there was only moderate evidence of a condition effect in working memory (Figure 13A), but not in long-term memory (Figure 13B).
-There was ambiguous evidence against an effect of recall order and its interaction with condition for both working memory and long-term memory.
-The only evidence for a difference was between congruent and neutral objects in working memory, but only when the object was tested first, $BF{10} = 6.25$.
+There was ambiguous evidence against an effect of recall order and its interaction with condition for both

-Continuous Imprecision in Experiment 3.
-There was Only Moderate Evidence for a Condition Effect in Working Memory due to Somewhat Lower Imprecision in the Congruent Condition Compared to the Neutral One (when Object was Tested First).
+Figure 13 Continuous Imprecision in Experiment 3

 Note.
+There was only moderate evidence for a condition effect in working memory due to somewhat lower imprecision in the congruent condition compared to the neutral one (when object was tested first).
 Panel A represents the parameter in the working memory session.
 Panel B is from the long-term memory session.
-Error-bars represent 95% credible intervals.
+Error bars represent 95% credible intervals.
+See the online article for the color version of this figure.